YooHyun-Kim/CLAS/README.md

 6. [Contact](#contact)

 ## Problem Statement
 Many unique and hidden recipes remain undiscovered, limiting opportunities to explore diverse cuisines.
-Existing platforms often highlight popular recipes, but lack features for sharing personal, creative recipes.
+Existing platforms often highlight popular recipes but lack features for sharing personal, creative recipes.
 CLAS addresses this gap by offering a space for users to upload, share, and receive feedback on their recipes, fostering a creative culinary community.

 ## Research
 This project draws inspiration from platforms like **AllRecipes**, **Yummly**, and **Epicurious**.
 Unlike these, CLAS emphasizes user creativity and personal storytelling through food, encouraging unique recipe sharing.